Henrique-NiroL/OSINT-myself/README.md

 - Yandex inconclusive =(

-### Step 10 - Delete and Protect the sensitive data.
+### Step 10 - Delete and Protect the sensitive data(If you're doing OSINT to yourself).
 - Changed my Facebook passwd.
 - Request all of those prospect web pages to erase my personal data.
 - That's all.

+### Or

-### Extra Step - What you could do next?
+### Extra Step 10 - What you could do next?
 How you should handle all that personal intel?
 Would search for more Infos? .... ( USING THESE 10 STEPS IN ANOTHER SEARCH.
 NOT MYSELF ANYMORE!
 PLEASE! )
 - All that comes next is up to You.
 - Visit: <a href="https://osintframework.com/">OSINT Framework</a>.
 - Happy Hunting!